osmanbeyoglulab/CITRUS/README.md

 **Arguments and Hyperparameters**

-To assist CITRUS usage we established the following input arguments
+To assist CITRUS usage, we established the following input arguments

 ```sh
 parser.add_argument(